-BC has entered into an Agreement with the Government of Canada to contract the RCMP to act as BC's Provincial Police Service.
+BC has entered into a PPSA with the Government of Canada to contract the RCMP to act as BC's Provincial Police Service.
 The BC RCMP Provincial Police Service can be separated into two main categories: detachment policing and the provincial police infrastructure.
-Detachment policing provides local police services to municipalities under 5,000 population and unincorporated areas throughout the province by means of uniformed patrols, response-to-call duties, investigative services, community-based policing, traffic enforcement, and administrative support to provincial detachments.
-A total of 772 General Duty/General Investigative Service positions are directly assigned to individual provincial policing jurisdictions.
+Detachment policing provides local police services to municipalities under 5,000 in population, rural and unincorporated areas throughout the province by means of uniformed patrols, response-to-call duties, investigative services, community-based policing, traffic enforcement, and administrative support to provincial detachments.
+As of 2020, there were a total of 801 General Duty/General Investigative Service positions directly assigned to individual provincial policing jurisdictions.

-In addition to detachment policing, the BC RCMP Provincial Service maintains the provincial police infrastructure which has the capacity and expertise to resolve high risk incidents; target organized crime, gang violence, and serial crimes; respond to existing and emerging crime trends; as well as provide security and policing services for large scale, community events and emergencies.
-Under the umbrella of the BC RCMP Provincial Service, the provincial police infrastructure generally provides services to the entire province, including RCMP policed municipalities and municipalities with independent police departments.
+In addition to detachment policing, the BC RCMP Provincial Service maintains the provincial police infrastructure which has the capacity and expertise to resolve high risk incidents; target organized crime, gang violence, and serial crimes; respond to existing and emerging crime trends; as well as provide security and policing services for large scale community events and emergencies.
+Under the umbrella of the BC RCMP Provincial Service, the provincial police infrastructure generally provides services to the entire province, including RCMP policed municipalities and municipalities with municipal police departments.

-Small Municipalities & Rural Area Costs

-The Province provides police services in the 85 municipalities of less than 5,000 population, and in the rural/unincorporated areas.
-Both small municipalities and rural/unincorporated areas pay the Police Tax, which contributes to the costs of the provincial police services provided (i.e. a portion general duty and general investigative police services costs), but is not intended to cover the full cost of the service.
-In 2017, the Police Tax recovered 33% of the Province's estimated 70% share of rural and small community GD and GIS costs.
+Small Municipalities & Rural Area Costs The Province provides police services in the 80 municipalities of less than 5,000 population, and in the rural/unincorporated areas.
+Both small municipalities and rural/unincorporated areas pay the Police Tax, which contributes to the costs of the provincial police services provided (i.e. a portion of General Duty [GD] and General Investigative Services [GIS] costs), but is not intended to cover the full cost of the service.
+In 2020, the Police Tax recovered 32% of the Province's estimated 70% share of rural and small community GD and GIS costs.